-Development in risk provisions, taking the current macroeconomic developments into account
+Development in risk provisions taking the current macroeconomic developments into account

-In accordance with IFRS 9, the risk provisions for statistically expected credit losses are considered on the basis of a risk provisioning model with statistically calculable empirical values.
-The expected loss is determined as the product of the probability of default (PD), taking into account forward-looking information, the loss given default and the exposure at the time of default (EAD).
-Kommunalkredit uses specific PDs for the Specialised Lending, Corporates and Financial Institutions portfolios and the "All Sectors" PDs for all other exposures.
-One of the key drivers of these PDs is changes in macroeconomic input parameters.
-Slightly improved economic growth compared to 2023 is forecast for the eurozone in 2024.
-By contrast, the rating migration trend is less positive than in the previous period, with positive momentum slowing, even though the number of positive rating changes still exceeds the number of rating downgrades.
+The risk provisions for statistically expected credit losses are taken into account based on a risk provisioning model with statistically calculable empirical values.
+The expected loss is determined as the product of the probability of default (PD), taking into account forward-looking information, the loss given default and the exposure at default.

+For the PD model, one of the key drivers of the PDs is changes in macroeconomic input parameters.
+The through-the-cycle PDs fell slightly recently, while slightly improved economic growth as against 2023 is forecast for the eurozone in 2024.
+Both factors have a positive impact on the point-in-time PDs in the model.
+By contrast, however, the rating migration trend is less positive than in the previous period (slowdown in positive momentum), even though the number of positive rating changes still exceeds the number of rating downgrades.

-The bank's portfolio is solid due to the contractual and structural risk mitigation factors that are typical of infrastructure financing.
-Much project financing benefits from availability models, fixed feed-in tariffs or long-term contracts, and contains additional risk-mitigating contractual agreements such as extensive disbursement checks, restrictive financial covenants and reserve accounts.
-Based on sensitivity analyses, the financing structures and the repayment profiles are defined so as to ensure there are sufficient reserves in place for servicing loans in a due and proper manner.
-Despite this, a default occurred in three cases.
-Two of these cases involve government guarantees of 90-95% via export credit agencies (credit rating of the Federal Republic of Germany with only a small residual exposure).
+The bank's portfolio is solid due to the contractual and structural risk mitigation factors that are typical for infrastructure and energy financing.
+Much of the project financing benefits from availability models, fixed feed-in tariffs or long-term contracts and also contains additional risk-mitigating contractual agreements such as extensive disbursement checks, restrictive financial covenants and reserve accounts.

+Based on sensitivity analyses, the financing structures and the repayment profiles are defined so as to ensure that there are sufficient reserves in place for servicing loans in a due and proper manner.
+Nevertheless, a default occurred in two cases.
+Both of these cases involve government guarantees of 90-95% via export credit agencies (credit rating of the Federal Republic of Germany with only a small residual exposure).
 This means that repayment of most of the amount is guaranteed in both cases.
-In the third case, measures are also being taken to ensure the amount is repaid in full, or at least to a significant extent, in the future.
-All in all, an exposure volume of EUR 53.4m is in default (non-performing loan ratio of 1.5%, or a net ratio 1.0% taking account of the ECA cover).
-Specific valuation allowances of EUR 4.3m have been set up for these cases.
+All in all, including an additional case treated under IFRS as fair value, an exposure volume of EUR 53.4m is in default (non-performing loan ratio of 1.5%, or a net ratio of 1.0% taking account of the ECA cover).
 There were no new forbearance cases in 2023.
-Two cases from 2022 are still in the two-year forbearance probation period, with one of these assets indirectly held by Kommunalkredit via a fund participation.
-As of 31 December 2023, there were no receivables in default for more than 30 days, with the exception of the receivables in default as referred to above.
+One case from 2022 is still in the two-year forbearance probation period.
+As of 31 December 2023, there were no receivables that had been in default for more than 30 days, with the exception of the receivables in default as referred to above.

-As of 31 December 2023, a total of four exposures from the bank's loan portfolio with an exposure amounting to EUR 47m were recognised in ECL 2 (lifetime ECL).
-This includes (on a pro rata basis) an exposure indirectly held by Kommunalkredit through a fund participation.
-Net provisioning for impairment losses amounted to EUR -1.9m for the period from 1 January to 31 December 2023.
+As of 31 December 2023, a total of three exposures from the bank's loan portfolio with an exposure amounting to EUR 45m were recognised in ECL 2 (lifetime ECL).

+Net provisioning for impairment losses amounted to EUR -0.6 m for the period from 1 January to 31 December 2023.
 This was the result of new business, rating changes, level transfers, the recognition of new valuation allowances and the PD update.